Blog

 The build is a one-time cost; a website also has running costs that catch people out:

-• Domain name — your .co.bw or .com address, renewed yearly.
-Modest, but ongoing.
+• Domain name — your .co.bw or .com address, renewed yearly, around P250.

 Budget for upkeep from the start.
 The most common costing mistake is paying for the build and nothing else, then watching the site rot.